ChristophHornung/xunitmessages/README.md

 ```

 ## Motivation
-When working with tools like SpecFlow or other behaviour driven frameworks the result of a test
+When working with tools like SpecFlow or other behavior driven frameworks the result of a test
 is often not read by a programmer but by domain experts.
 In that scenario an error message like
 ```
 The vat was calculated incorrectly, the test expects 24.40$ but the calculated value is 34.40$